 Visit MoMu with your class without a MoMu guide.

-MoMu's new 'Collection presentation' looks back at four decades of Belgian fashion, along with a selection from the museum's historic collection.
-The exhibition reviews the key protagonists of Belgian fashion, based on topics characterising the unique nature of the MoMu collection.
+MoMu’s ‘Collection presentation’ looks back at four decades of Belgian fashion, complemented by a selection from the museum’s historical collection.
+The exhibition gives an overview of the most important protagonists of Belgian fashion, based on the themes that characterise the distinctive nature of the MoMu Collection.